 For the 4 years, that is, 2015, 2016, 2017, 2018, the basics remained similar, for instance, the exam comprised 100 questions, divided into 3 sections, to be done within 180 minutes.
 2015 saw a lot of significant changes being made to the CAT paper.
 The exam shifted to computerized mode for the first time.
 Non-MCQ or TITA questions were introduced, on screen calculator was allowed and the duration of the exam changed to 180 minutes.

-The conducting body of CAT 2019 is IIM Kozhikode.
-The exam will be held on 24th November 2019.
+The exam will be held in November 2022.
 Although the basic structure of the exam shall remain the same, there may be a few changes in the type of questions and the scoring pattern for instance.
-CAT 2019 continues to be a computer based exam, comprising 100 questions divided into 3 sections, namely:
+CAT 2022 continues to be a computer based exam, comprising 100 questions divided into 3 sections, namely: